-Here I will make a page dedicated to notable relics of the golden age of anime fandom from the '80s and early '90s, back when discovering anime was like stumbling across a secret cave of treasure that nobody knew of.
+Here I will make a page dedicated to notable relics of the golden age of anime fandom from the '80s and early '90s...
+Back when discovering anime was like stumbling across a secret cave of treasure that nobody knew of.
 A time capsule of sorts, if you will.
 These are items from those nostalgic days before "anime" became a household word.
-Heck, we called it "Japanimation" at the time.
-I already have a page dedicated to laserdiscs that I continue to update, so I won't overlap these two pages.
-Here we go.
+We actually called it "Japanimation" at the time.
+Back then, meeting a fellow fan of Japanese animation meant an instant friendship.

 Anime art books.